colehanan1/FlyBehaviorScoring/README_response.md

 - Duplicate keys across CSVs (`fly`, `fly_number`, `trial_label`) raise errors to prevent ambiguous merges.
 - Ratio features (`AUC-During-Before-Ratio`, `AUC-After-Before-Ratio`) are supported but produce warnings because they are unstable.
 - Use `--dry-run` to confirm configuration before writing artifacts.
+- The CLI automatically selects the newest run directory containing model artifacts.
+Override with `--run-dir` if you maintain multiple artifact trees (e.g., `artifacts/projections`).